 - The General Fund appropriates net revenues from the operations of parking lots, parkades and parking meters to the Parking Reserve Fund

 - Provide funds for such items as the purchase of replacement equipment, retirement of capital debt and replacement of cemetery property

-The City of Kelowna also maintains reserves for future expenditures.
-In the financial plan the use of these reserves for future expenditures is shown under Accumulated Surplus for either revenues or expenditures.
+- We also maintain reserves for future expenditures.
+In the financial plan, the use of these reserves for future expenditures is shown under Accumulated Surplus for either revenues or expenditures.

 Deferred development cost charges

 - Collected to provide funding for required expansion of roads, drainage works, water works, sewer works, parkland acquisition and wastewater treatment facilities resulting from new development

 - Funds collected may only be used for the specific purpose and in the specific area for which they were collected

 Maintenance of adequate levels of reserves and surplus continues to play a significant role in achieving a level of financial stability for Kelowna taxpayers.
 The City maintains Reserve Funds and General Reserves in order to protect the current and future financial viability of the municipality.
 Reserve funds are statutory reserves that represent funds that have been put aside, or reserved, for specific purposes.
 General reserves are reserves that may be used for future operating or capital expenditures.

 Reserves are regularly used to ensure that existing City equipment and infrastructure can be maintained and to ensure that unusual or unforeseen operating conditions can be met without the need for extraordinary tax increases.